b2ihealthcare/snow-owl/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License.
+See [LICENSE](LICENSE) for details and refer to [NOTICE](NOTICE) for additional licencing notes and uses of third-party components.